Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

-The design is not bad, but for me it does not jump out at me like some others do.
+The design is not bad, but for me, it does not jump out at me as some others do.

 The silver, blue and brown colour combination is not the most compelling but there are some clear callouts to the main features of the paste.

 Those that stand out most are the ‘Extra Strength Whitening Toothpaste’ and ‘Bonus X Action Toothbrush’.